One of the most frequent questions readers ask is:

-In the same way, using both XSPM and pen-testing together can allow you to know the complete state of your cybersecurity.
-XSPM maps out the strengths and gaps of each layer of security controls, while pen-testing along allowed paths (the ROE) allows you to truly battle-test where those gaps may line up to give an attacker an avenue of entry to a specific goal.
+In the same way, using pen-testing and implementing a CREM approach together can allow you to know the complete state of your cybersecurity.
+Tools such as BAS, and ASM map out the strengths and gaps of each layer of security controls while pen-testing along allowed paths (the ROE) allows you to truly battle-test where those gaps may line up to give an attacker an avenue of entry to a specific goal.

 Timing is Everything